Stockport: Industrialisation

-Hatmaking was established in north Cheshire and south-east Lancashire by the 16th century.
-From the 17th century Stockport became a centre for the hatting industry and later the silk industry.
-Stockport expanded rapidly during the Industrial Revolution, helped particularly by the growth of the cotton manufacturing industries.
-However, economic growth took its toll, and 19th century philosopher Friedrich Engels wrote in 1844 that Stockport was "renowned as one of the duskiest, smokiest holes" in the whole of the industrial area.
+Hat making was established in north Cheshire and south-east Lancashire by the 16th century.
+From the 17th century, Stockport became a centre for the hatting industry and later the silk industry.
+The town expanded rapidly during the Industrial Revolution, helped particularly by the growth of the cotton manufacturing industries.
+However, economic growth took its toll and 19th century philosopher Friedrich Engels wrote in 1844 that Stockport was "renowned as one of the duskiest, smokiest holes" in the whole of the industrial area.

 Stockport was one of the prototype textile towns.
 In the early 18th century, England was not capable of producing silk of sufficient quality to be used as the warp in woven fabrics.
 Suitable thread had to be imported from Italy, where it was spun on water-powered machinery.
-In about 1717 John Lombe travelled to Italy and copied the design of the machinery.
-On his return he obtained a patent on the design, and went into production in Derby.
-When Lombe tried to renew his patent in 1732, silk spinners from towns including Manchester, Macclesfield, Leek, and Stockport successfully petitioned parliament to not renew the patent.
-Lombe was paid off, and in 1732 Stockport's first silk mill (the first water-powered textile mill in the north-west of England) was opened on a bend in the Mersey.
+In about 1717, John Lombe travelled to Italy and copied the design of the machinery.
+On his return, he obtained a patent on the design and went into production in Derby.
+When Lombe tried to renew his patent in 1732, silk spinners from towns including Manchester, Macclesfield, Leek and Stockport successfully petitioned parliament to not renew the patent.
+Lombe was paid off and Stockport's first silk mill (the first water-powered textile mill in the north-west of England) was opened in 1732, on a bend in the Mersey.
 Further mills were opened on local brooks.

-Silk weaving expanded until in 1769 two thousand people were employed in the industry.
-By 1772 the boom had turned to bust, possibly due to cheaper foreign imports; by the late 1770s trade had recovered.
+Silk weaving expanded until two thousand people were employed in the industry in 1769.
+By 1772, the boom had turned to bust, possibly due to cheaper foreign imports; by the late 1770s, trade had recovered.
 The cycle of boom and bust would continue throughout the textile era.

 The combination of a good water power site (described by Rodgers as "by far the finest of any site within the lowland" [of the Manchester region]) and a workforce used to textile factory work meant Stockport was well placed to take advantage of the phenomenal expansion in cotton processing in the late 18th century.
 Warren's mill in the market place was the first.
 Power came from an undershot water wheel in a deep pit, fed by a tunnel from the River Goyt.
-The positioning on high ground, unusual for a water-powered mill, contributed to an early demise, but the concept of moving water around in tunnels proved successful, and several tunnels were driven under the town from the Goyt to power mills.
+The positioning on high ground, unusual for a water-powered mill, contributed to an early demise, but the concept of moving water around in tunnels proved successful and several tunnels were driven under the town from the Goyt to power mills.
 In 1796, James Harrisson drove a wide cut from the Tame which fed several mills in the Park, Portwood.
 Other water-powered mills were built on the Mersey.